-Going natural is a huge transition for me, my being wholly natural doesn’t stop at hair, but everything – food, creams, soaps, perfumes and working towards make-up.
-I have “chemical-phobia”.
+Going natural and switching to safe synthetic is a huge transition for me, my being wholly natural doesn’t stop at hair, but everything – food, creams, soaps, perfumes and working towards make-up.
+I now have “bad chemical-phobia”.
 My transition started in my room, one July morning after being exhausted with the chemicals I was using to clear my sand/sun fly bites that I got in Benin where I was visiting my cousins.
 So here I am in the 21st century trying my best to avoid chemicals, which is very difficult.

 Now, I’m not saying science has not helped us but I would rather substitute my chemicals for organic/natural products that are easy to understand and do not need a chemist to decode for me.